jmagman/flutter-wiki/Compiling-the-engine.md

 Run the following steps, from the `src` directory created in [Setting up the Engine development environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment):

-1. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.
+1. `git pull upstream main` in `src/flutter` to update the Flutter Engine repo.

 2. `gclient sync` to update dependencies.